tum-pbs/pbdl-book/diffphys.md

 _gradient descent_ (GD), where the
 gradient is determined by the differentiable physics approach described earlier in this chapter.
-Once things are working with GD, we can relatively easily switch to better optimizers or bring an ANN into the picture, hence it's always a good starting point.
+Once things are working with GD, we can relatively easily switch to better optimizers or bring an NN into the picture, hence it's always a good starting point.

 As the discretized velocity field $\mathbf{u}$ contains all our degrees of freedom, what we need to update the velocity by an amount